AlanMasciangelo/AlanMasciangelo.github.io/content/posts/2021-02-27---Seeking-ci-with-GitLab-Helm-and-monorepos.md

   - "Gitlab"
   - "Helm"
   - "Kubernetes"
 description: "There comes a time when every team must dive deep into the automation ocean.
-For us it was somewhere around the ~30 engineer mark.
-Here’s how we “matured” our continuous integration approach while scaling to 100+ engineers working on ~40 microservices."
+For us it was somewhere around the 30 engineer mark.
+Here’s how we matured our continuous integration approach while scaling to 100+ engineers working on 40+ microservices using GitLab CI, Docker, Kubernetes, and Helm."
 socialImage: "https://cdn-images-1.medium.com/max/1000/1*RVEIaW2aJy900CLBKWRW5g.png"
 ---